kstenerud/concise-encoding/cte-specification.md

 ### Comment

-A comment is an invisible list-style pseudo-object that can only contain strings or other comment containers (to support nested comments).
+A comment is a _non-referring_, _invisible_, list-style pseudo-object that can only contain strings or other comment containers (to support nested comments).

-Although comments are not "referring" pseudo-objects, they tend to unofficially refer to what follows in the document, similar to how comments are used in source code.
+Although comments are not _referring_ pseudo-objects, they tend to unofficially refer to what follows in the document, similar to how comments are used in source code.

 Comment contents must contain only complete and valid UTF-8 sequences.
 Escape sequences in comments are not interpreted (they are passed through verbatim).